Morirò da re

 "Morirò da re" (lit.
 'I'll die like a king') is a song by Italian group Måneskin.
 It was released on 23 March 2018 by Sony Music as the lead single from their debut album Il ballo della vita.

 Description

-Appearing as the final track of the album, the song represents the first unpublished publication of the group to feature Italian language and was composed during the days off from the first tour held following their success at "X Factor Italy".
+Appearing as the final track of the album, the song represents the first unpublished publication of the group to feature Italian language and was composed during the days off from the first tour held following their success at "X Factor (Italian TV series)".
 Regarding the meaning of the text, the Måneskin themselves explained that it concerns redemption:

 From evil, good can be born.
 Good can be born by believing in oneself and never giving up.
 With our badly judged arrogance we want to send a message to our generation: be sure of yourself.

 Music video

 The music video for "Morirò da re", directed by Antonio Usbergo and Niccolò Celaia, premiered on 26 March 2018 via Måneskin's YouTube channel.